 This issue was raised by both Strategic Planning and Economic Development.
-The changes to the rural zones in 2013 (discussed above under Section 5.1.7) removed the prohibition on removing the prohibition on primary and secondary schools and places of assembly in the green wedge zone.
+The changes to the rural zones in 2013 (discussed above under Section 5.1.7) removed the prohibition on primary and secondary schools and places of assembly in the green wedge zone.